ruthussanketh/nd00333_AZMLND_C2/README.md

 ![](images/running_pipeline.png)

 ## Step 8: Documentation
-A screencast was made showing the entire process of the working ML application, which can be accessed here.
+A screencast was made showing the entire process of the working ML application, which can be accessed [here](https://drive.google.com/file/d/1-uuLu4oNK_hwBJg07afOvqMfRUPibxfZ/view?usp=sharing).

-## Future Works
+## Future Work
 For better predictive ability of a model, some improvements that can be made are  -
 1. The class imbalance that was detected during the model training can be mitigated by experimenting with other metrics suitable for the problem such as F1 score.
 2. Models used during the Automated ML Experiment can be managed to allow only the ones we think will be effective.